 recognition of our contributions and awareness of our goals.

-The Festival is a three day event on the weekend of July
+The Festival is on a weekend in July that intentionally celebrates

 aviation in Duluth and our centennial replica airplane, The

 Festival is a three day immersion of Duluth at the turn of the

 century.
 We have inaugurated a family friendly experience that attracts all

 generations with vintage airplanes and machines, fun, food, music,